websanco/liferay-learn/docs/analytics-cloud/latest/en/touchpoints/sites-dashboard.md

 ![Site Activities include a visualization of data points over a period of time.](./sites-dashboard/images/01.png)

 Clicking each metric changes the visualization in the panel to display the selected metric.
-The data can be filtered by ranges of time: Last 24 hours, Last 7 days, Last 30 days, Last 90 days.
-Click *More Preset Periods* to reveal additional time ranges.
-Click *Custom Range* to filter by a start date and end date of your choice.

-### Top Pages
+## Top Pages

 The Top Pages panel shows visited pages, entrance pages, and exit pages: